ghodt/stendhal/coverage-group21/report.md

 [Grammar::singular](https://github.com/ghodt/stendhal/blob/master/src/games/stendhal/common/grammar/Grammar.java#L594)\
 `Returns the singular form of the given noun if not already given in the singular form.`\
-The method is considered complex because the outcome very much depends on the input.
-The method has a lot of `if` statements in most cases for each special case.
+The methods complexity arises from it's extensive _Sting_ comparison.
+It's a crude search for the singular of a given word.
+The comparisons creates the high complexity of the function.
+Very special cases of word structures map to other words.
+This could be improved with new methods for every section.

 [RPClassGenerator::createRPClassesWithoutBaking](https://github.com/ghodt/stendhal/blob/master/src/games/stendhal/server/core/engine/RPClassGenerator.java#L95)\
 `creates the RPClass definitions, unless this was already done.`\